dug22/JDataFrame/UserGuide.md

 ~~~

 ## Reporting Bugs
-If you happen to find a bug using JDataFrame please report them [here](https://github.com/dug22/JDataFrame/issues)
+If you happen to find a bug using JDataFrame please report them [here](https://github.com/dug22/JDataFrame/issues).

 ## Contributions
 I intend to continuously enhance JDataFrame by incorporating new features, including:

-- Enabling users to export data in CSV, JSON, and TXT formats
+- Enabling users to export data in CSV, JSON, and TXT files.
-- Expanding the range of statistical functions available
+- Expanding the range of statistical functions available.
-- Potentially introducing basic plotting capabilities
+- Potentially introducing basic plotting capabilities.

 If you have any ideas of your own please share them by posting them [here](https://github.com/dug22/JDataFrame/issues).
 Any contributions to this project are always welcomed!
 Be aware to check recent issues or pull requests to see if a given feature was added or not.